How to Change Honda Rancher 350 Oil

-Tools and Parts Needed – Honda Rancher TRX 350 Oil Change
+Tools and Supplies – Honda Rancher TRX 350 Oil Change

 Honda Rancher 350 Oil Change

 Step 1.
 Run the engine for a few minutes to heat up the oil, which makes it drain out faster.

 Step 2.
 Loosen up the dipstick so that air can get into the engine, which also helps the oil drain out easier.

 Step 3.
 Get a drain pan under your machine, then find the 17mm drain bolt on the centerline of the engine, toward the gearshift.
 Remove the bolt, and drain the oil into the pan.